dslik/red-jellies/final-project/final-project-report.md

 * Super capacitor protection: A zener diode that prevents the charging voltage from exceeding the rating of the super capacitor.
 * Sense rails: Voltage monitoring to allow software measurement of the charging and super capacitor rails
 * Boost converter: Supplies a regulated voltage for the microprocessor
 * Power-down and Wakeup delay: Low-power logic that when activated, powers down the boost converter and waits for a period of time before powering it back up.
-This component is also activated when indictive power transfer is detected.
+This component is also activated when inductive power transfer is detected.

 ![image](https://user-images.githubusercontent.com/5757591/149612768-e282e87c-e3b5-48d2-8977-7c01a3bf3f5d.png)